patrickbwarren/transam-triton/EMULATOR.md

 ### Tape emulation

+To be described...

 ### Printer emulation

-I went through the monitor code (0x0104 - 0x0154) to understand just what's happening with the serial printer output.
-It turns out to be not quite as stated as in the documentation - there is a start bit (port 6 bit 8 high), followed by seven (7) data bits containing the 7-bit ASCII character code, a fake parity bit (port 6 bit 8 high again), then two stop bits (port 6 bit 8 low).
+Close examination of the monitor code (0x0104 - 0x0154) shows just what is happening with the serial printer output, which turns out to be not quite as stated as in the documentation.
+There is a start bit (port 6 bit 8 high), followed by seven (7) data bits containing the 7-bit ASCII character code, a fake parity bit (port 6 bit 8 high again), then two stop bits (port 6 bit 8 low).
 For carriage return